Laser Tattoo Removal

 Removing a tattoo is a gradual process.
 The effectiveness of laser tattoo removal relies on your body's natural ability to expel the broken-up ink, which may occur quickly for some people, and more slowly for others.

 It's important to know that your tattoo will not simply disappear.
 Rather, it typically fades over a period of time following each session, which is part of why treatments are generally scheduled every 6 to 8 weeks.
-An average of 8 to 12 sessions (possibly more) may be required for professionally applied tattoos.
+An average of 5 to 10 sessions may be required for professionally applied tattoos.

 In the case of amateur tattoos, 4 or more treatments are the average.
 The exact number varies depending on such factors as the age of the tattoo, color of the ink, and what the ink was made from.